It's cheaper to give people a job in the social economy than to do nothing.

 These social benefits manifest themselves in several ways: people struggling to find a job acquire professional skills while fighting food waste.
 In the process, they gain more self-confidence and become more active in their communities, resulting in less social isolation, etc.

 The figures show the importance of an inclusive social economy.
+The figures show the importance of an inclusive social economy.
+The figures show the importance of an inclusive social economy.
+The figures show the importance of an inclusive social economy.
 It is cheaper for society to give people a job than to do nothing.
 The project also shows that we need to be more careful with food.
-Not only because it is good for the climate, but also because it has a positive social impact.
+Not only because it is good for the climate, but also becauseit has a positive social impact.